j-hc/mindetach-magisk/README.md

 # mindetach magisk module

 Magisk module to detach apps from Play Store

-I use a different method from other modules (basically registering a trigger in the db) to persist the detachment which does not have the overhead of tasker or some other type of scheduling.
+I use a **more efficient method** than other modules (basically registering a trigger in the BD) to persist the detachment which does not have the overhead of any type of scheduling.

-sqlite3 binaries are compiled from source.
-TODO to myself: compile those binaries on gh actions
+sqlite3 binaries are taken from [here](https://github.com/Zackptg5/Cross-Compiled-Binaries-Android/) and only arm-v7a and arm64-v8a arches are supported ATM.
+If you have a x86 or x64 device, create an issue and let me know.

 ## Usage
 Apps to detach are got either from `/sdcard/detach.txt` or `detach.txt` file inside the module